What Does Documenting Your SMS Mean

 - Provide specific details about to accomplish job tasks;

-- Fill further define how procedures are accomplished; and
+- Fully further define how procedures are accomplished; and

-- Usually are based off of a specific job title.
+- Usually is based on a specific job title.

 Each SMS procedure will most likely have multiple work instructions.
 For example, a process for managing reported issues may have job tasks for: